Cash Flow Statement

 The first section of the cash flow statement is cash from operating activities.
 It contains the net income, and any non-cash items.
 Together, these reflect the total cash generated by the company’s operations.

-Depreciation and amortization are non-cash items.
-This means that no actual cash left the company.
-Instead, due to accounting rules, the values of certain assets were simply, resulting in a decrease in earnings.
-To reflect the non-cash nature, these are added back to the net income on the cash flow statement.
+Depreciation and amortization are also reported on the income statement.
+These are non-cash expenses.
+While reported as expenses, no actual cash left the company.
+To reflect this non-cash nature, these are added back to the net income on the cash flow statement.

-Deferred taxes are taxes that are due in another fiscal year as the current reporting period.
+Deferred taxes are taxes due in a future reporting period.
 Therefore, the deferred taxes don’t necessarily match the net income and tax rate of the current reporting period.
 However, deferred taxes result in cash in or outflows, and must be recorded on the cash flow statement.

-Investment tax credit represents tax incentives for business investments, allowing companies to deduct a certain percentage of investment costs from their taxes.
+An investment tax credit represents a tax incentive for business investments, allowing companies to deduct a certain percentage of investment costs from their taxes.

 Other Non-Cash Items

-Other non-cash items lists any cash in or outflows resulting from non-cash items that reduce the net income on the income statement.
+Other non-cash items are cash in or outflows resulting from other non-cash items that reduce the net income on the income statement.

-An example of such a non-cash item could be net interest income and expenses, incurred due to exchange rate variations.
+An example could be net interest income and expenses, incurred due to exchange rate variations.

 Another example could be extraordinary income or losses, or stock-based compensation.
 For instance, when a company sells an asset, the difference in sales price and carrying value on the company’s books is either recorded as a gain or loss on the income statement.
 Because this difference doesn’t result in any cash in or outflows, it’s a non-cash item that needs to be added back to net income as part of the operating cash (the actual sale price, which does result in a cash inflow, is recorded in the cash from investing activities section).